w3f/polkadot-wiki/docs/learn/learn-guides-transfers.md

 These extrinsics are exposed from the Vesting pallet.

-If you are using [the Polkadot-JS UI](../general/polkadotjs-ui.md), when there are tokens available to vest for an account, you can unlock tokens that have already been vested from the [Accounts](https://polkadot.js.org/apps/#/accounts) page.
+If you are using [the Polkadot Developer Interface](../general/polkadotjs-ui.md), when there are tokens available to vest for an account, you can unlock tokens that have already been vested from the [Accounts](https://polkadot.js.org/apps/#/accounts) page.